 How do I find out about career-related workshops and events?

 The CEC maintains an updated calendar of events.
-We also advertise on the portal Campus Announcements system, the campus MDS screens, and our own social media sites, among other outlets.
-Become a fan of the CEC on Facebook or follow us on Twitter and get regular updates there as well.
+We also advertise on the campus MDS screens and our own social media sites, among other outlets.
+Become a fan of the CEC on Facebook or follow us on Twitter or Instagram and get regular updates there as well.

 Does Simmons hold any career fairs or other employer recruitment events on campus?